Attention to Warp: Deep Metric Learning for Multivariate Time Series: Experiments

 Figures~\ref{fig:hist_dtw_signature} and \ref{fig:hist_proposed_signature} show the histograms of the distances of matching and non-matching pairs, corresponding to DDTW and the proposed approach, respectively.
 We can see that our approach shows a much smaller overlap than DTW.
 As described above, DDTW focuses only on learning time series features, while our approach further improves warping through learning to facilitate easier separation of the distances of matching and non-matching pairs.

-We also tested our approach without pre-training, where the widely-used He initialization~\cite{HeZRS15} was used to initialize the model weights.
-However, He initialization did not work properly on MCYT-100.
-Specifically, the contrastive losses in Eqs.~\eqref{e:contrastive_A} and \eqref{e:contrastive_B} do not decrease as the training stage progresses.
-The reason may be due to the difficulty of the signature verification task, such as the small amount of training data and the only subtle difference between genuine signatures and skilled forgeries.
+We also tested our approach without pre-training, where He initialization~\cite{HeZRS15} was used to initialize the model weights.
+However, the contrastive losses could not decrease as the training progresses.
+The reason may be due to the difficulty of the signature verification task, such as the small amount of training data and the subtle difference between genuine signatures and skilled forgeries.
 The failure of He initialization confirms the necessity of pre-training based on DTW.

-Table~\ref{t:comparison-sota} compares our performance with the state-of-the-art EERs previously reported for MCYT.
-Similar to DDTW and PSN, our model is learning-based and our superior accuracy was obtained using only the test set, which contains many fewer subjects.
-Even so, our EER is the lowest among the state-of-the-art deep models, indicating the importance of our contribution.
+Table~\ref{t:comparison-sota} compares our performance with the state-of-the-art EERs previously reported for MCYT. {Noted that similar to DDTW and PSN, our model is learning-based and so our superior accuracy was obtained using only the test set, which contains many fewer subjects.
+The comparison is thus biased toward our model relative to the state of the art.} {In the future, we shall consider training the network with a larger dataset and testing it on the whole of MCYT-100.}

+{After training with 90\% of the subjects, the EER of our approach was 0.5\%, as shown in Table~\ref{t:MCYT}.
+Using similar experimental protocols, the EER of SynSig2Vec~\cite{LaiJLZM20} was 1.7\%, the EER of Li et al.~\cite{LiZLWLZW19} was 10.5\%, and the accuracy of OSVNet~\cite{VoruguntiSMP19} was 93.0\%.
+All of these previous studies are deep signature verification approaches.
+These results demonstrate the superiority of our approach over the state of the art.
+In this section, we have applied our approach only to skilled forgery verification, but it can be easily adapted to identify random forgeries.
+We will demonstrate this in the future.
+We also plan to test our approach on a larger dataset such as DeepSignDB~\cite{TolosanaVFO21}.}